muratk3n/thirdwave/en/README.md

 They apparently installed a remote access software so system could be controlled from anywhere...
-But if something is accessible, connected to the Net, hackers can access it too.
+But if something is accessible, connected to the Net, hackers can also access

 ---